Sexual violence in the Russian invasion of Ukraine: Prominent cases in the media

 The BBC News interviewed a 50-year-old woman from a village 70 km west of Kyiv, who said she was raped at gunpoint by a Chechen allied with the Russian Armed Forces.
 According to neighbours a 40-year-old woman was raped and killed by the same soldier, leaving what the BBC News described as a "disturbing crime scene".
 The police chief of Kyiv Oblast, Andrii Nebytov, stated that the police were investigating a case on 9 March when Russian soldiers shot a man and repeatedly raped his wife.
 The soldiers pillaged and burnt the house and killed the family's dogs.

+In September 2022, two fighters of the Donetsk People's Republic were allegedly raped by allied Chechen Kadyrovite soldiers in the village of Berestove.
+The perpetrators also allegedly threatened other service people who attempted to protect the victims.
+Abubakar Yangulbaev, a human rights activist, confirmed the authenticity of the related video.

 The New York Times described how one woman was "held as a sex slave, naked except for a fur coat and locked in a potato cellar before being executed", found after the late March 2022 liberation of the Kyiv region.
 Bucha mayor Anatoliy Fedoruk stated that at least 25 rapes had been reported during Bucha massacre.

+In June 2023, The Sunday Times reported on two former Ukrainian soldiers who had been tortured by Russians while in captivity and castrated with a knife, before being freed in a prisoner of war swap.
+A psychologist who was treating the men stated that she had heard of many other similar cases from her colleagues.
+The same report stated that doctors at a maternity clinic in Poltava reported cases of women who had been raped by Russian soldiers and then had window sealant injected into their sexual organs so that they could never have children.